scalapb/ScalaPB/docs/src/main/markdown/grpc.md

 This page covers ScalaPB's gRPC support.
-This support is a thin wrapper around grpc-java, and provides you with an interface that is based on Scala's standard library `Feature`, while streaming is based on the Observer pattern.
+This support is a thin wrapper around grpc-java, and provides you with an interface that is based on Scala's standard library `Future`, while streaming is based on the Observer pattern.

 There are additional gRPC libraries built on top of ScalaPB that provide integration with other concurrency frameworks and effect systems: